Artemis II: Optical and SAR images compared

 Things to notice:

-- The launching tower and SLS rocket attached to it are the most bright objects in the image.
+• The launching tower and SLS rocket attached to it are the brightest objects in the image.
 That happens because their metallic structure reflects radar quite well.
 The same goes for the lightning towers and some sparse tanks around it.

-- A good part of the space center is swampland.
-The darkest patches of the images come from the swamp-filled areas, with still water, that absorb radar the most.
+• A good part of the space center is swampland.
+The darkest patches of the images come from the swamp-filled areas, with still water, that reflect most of the energy away from the satellite.

 Also, the launch happened during a clear day.
 If it was a night launch, the optical image would be mostly black; or, if it was during a cloudy day, we would see mostly white; meanwhile, the SAR image would be unaffected by any of those scenarios, always resolving a good image.